IanDCarroll/ScrumBucket/Product_Backlog.md

 - Attend a conference on Embedded Systems, Robotics, IoT, Rust, or all of the above
 - Crafter exchange to another office on a relevant project

+- Internal Lightening talk on chapter 11 The Secrets of Consulting

 __Hard Skills__
 - Work though "Learn C the Hard Way" by Zed Shaw
 - Work through "Learn More Python 3 the Hard Way" by Zed Shaw